Assess and reflect to create better conditions for learning and development

 - We need to measure frequently.
 Students are constantly growing and learning, so we need to see in real time how they are responding to their learning conditions and progressing along their unique developmental trajectory.

 - We need to look at student data in context.
 To understand how the system is working, we need to stop looking at data in siloes.
 We need to connect the dots between student well-being, what skills and competencies students are developing and the conditions they are in in a dynamic way.

 When we combine these essential elements, data are guideposts in understanding and learning about each child, their perspectives and their needs.
 It means moving away from data to label, track, and potentially constrain opportunities for students based on perceived deficits.
 We want to use data to test new ideas and promote rapid cycle learning to help evolve and fundamentally change and improve the system.

 Assess and reflect on your school’s alignment with whole-child design

 For educators who are working to embed a whole-child purpose into a system which was not designed for it, a strong first step is to examine and reflect on how their existing structures and practices align with the practices associated with whole-child design.
-The Whole-Child Inventories (WCI) are a suite of measurement tools designed to prompt that reflection and spark new thinking by signaling specific high-leverage areas that research shows support healthy, whole-child development in educational settings.
-The WCI tools are designed to support a long-term coordinated approach to intentionally develop and integrate practices that create supportive settings with rich and deep learning experiences and relationships.
+The Whole-Child Design Inventories (WCDI) are a suite of measurement tools designed to prompt that reflection and spark new thinking by signaling specific high-leverage areas that research shows support healthy, whole-child development in educational settings.
+The WCDI tools are designed to support a long-term coordinated approach to intentionally develop and integrate practices that create supportive settings with rich and deep learning experiences and relationships.